Jotis1/porfolio/README.md

 # Jotis's Porfolio
+> [!NOTE]
-> [!TIP] Hello there, check out my porfolio to see my projects and skills.
+> Hello there, check out my porfolio to see my projects and skills.
 Feel free to clone, fork or download the repository, leave a mention if you use it and a star if you like it.

 ![Porfolio Shot](/public/readme-shot.png)